Hydra-Chain/hydragon-core-contracts/docs/HydraDelegation/HydraDelegation.md

 function claimPositionReward(address staker, address to, uint256 epochNumber, uint256 balanceChangeIndex) external nonpayable
 ```

 Claims reward for the vest manager (delegator) and distribute it to the desired address.
+Also commission is distributed to the validator.

 *It can be called only by the vest manager*